rwxrob/nano/README.md

 Nano is a horrible editor, beyond horrible!
 Here is a list of the reasons why:

-*	encourages beginners to use Ctrl-z, Ctrl-s, and such (which backgrounds and suspends stuff everywhere else),
+*	Encourages beginners to use Ctrl-z, Ctrl-s.
-*	makes beginners dependent on a silly, spammy editor no professional actually uses regularly.
+*	Makes beginners dependent on a silly, spammy editor no professional actually uses regularly.
+* Does not allow use of filters.

 The fact that some distributions have made `nano` the default editor on some Linux variants is just plain stupid.
 I mean really stupid.
 I seriously doubt any professional Linux educator was involved in that decision.